Will Stanford Abbiss

 Supervisors: A/Prof Trisha Dunleavy, Prof Harry Ricketts (English Literature Programme) & Dr Cherie Lacey

-My doctoral thesis looks at television drama of the ‘multiplatform’ era, examining the cultural impact of period drama productions.
-My project is structured around six case studies of British television drama that display an innovative and questioning approach to the past: Upstairs Downstairs (BBC, 2010-12), Parade’s End (BBC, 2012), Dancing on the Edge (BBC, 2013), Dickensian (BBC, 2015-16), The Living and the Dead (BBC, 2016), and The Crown (Netflix, 2016-present).
-I consider these dramas’ shared characteristics of interrogation, subversion, subjectivity, self-consciousness and ambiguity as emblematic of a ‘post-heritage’ perspective on history, expanding upon Claire Monk’s (1995) initial categorisation.
-Close analysis of these dramas further suggests the status of historical depictions within the technological and industrial changes that are characteristic of the present era of television, in terms of conceptual design, production and reception.
-My project thus makes the case for period drama’s continued importance in the academic field of television studies, as productions shaped by the present-day contexts in which they are made.
-It also proposes that its case studies are important productions in the canon of British television drama, despite their shared scarcity of scholarly investigation to date.
+My project is structured around six case studies of British television drama that display an innovative and questioning approach to the past: Upstairs Downstairs (BBC/Masterpiece, 2010-12), Dancing on the Edge (BBC, 2013), The Crown (Netflix, 2016-present), The Living and the Dead (BBC/BBC America, 2016), Dickensian (BBC, 2015-16) and Parade’s End (BBC/HBO, 2012).
+I consider these dramas’ shared characteristics of interrogation, subversion, subjectivity, self-consciousness and ambiguity as emblematic of a ‘post-heritage’ perspective on history, expanding upon Claire Monk’s (1995) initial categorisation to create a defined critical framework.
+Close analysis of these dramas allows my research to explore the status of historical depictions amidst the institutional changes of the current era of television; I consider my case studies’ developments of aesthetic style, series/serial form and genre characteristics, establishing their place amongst the innovative television dramas of the decade.
+My project thus makes the case for period drama’s continued importance in the academic field of television studies, exploring the impact of the present-day contexts in which they are made.
+It also proposes that its case studies are important productions in the history of British television drama, despite the scarcity of scholarly investigation in some cases.